KYC PDF Blind Spot: Bank Statement Fraud Your Stack Misses

 | File-level integrity check | HTPBE | Was this specific PDF file modified or consumer-produced? |

-KYC platforms cost between $0.50 and $5.00 per verification depending on provider and volume.
+KYC platforms cost between $0.50 and $5.00 per fraud detection depending on provider and volume.
 Adding HTPBE at $0.43 per check increases per-application cost by a relatively small margin while closing the specific gap that bank statement fraud exploits.

 The combined stack catches: